trinhvg/MSBP_Net/README.md

 ```

 Options:
-** Our proposed and 9 common/state-of-the-art categorical and ordinal classification methods, including:**
+** Our proposed and other common/state-of-the-art multi-scale and single-scale methods, including:**

 | METHOD         | run_info         |  Description          |
 | ---------------|------------------| ----------------------|